Draft horse: Background

 Beginning in the late 19th century, and with increasing mechanization in the 20th century, especially following World War I in the US and after World War II in Europe, the popularity of the internal combustion engine, and particularly the tractor, reduced the need for the draft horse.
-Many were sold to slaughter for horsemeat and a number of breeds went into significant decline.
+Many were sold to slaughter and a number of breeds went into significant decline.

+Modern uses

-Today draft horses are most often seen at shows, pulling competition and entered in competitions called "heavy horse" trials, or as exhibition animals pulling large wagons.
-However, they are still seen on some smaller farms in the US and Europe.
-They are particularly popular with groups such as Amish and Mennonite farmers, as well as those individuals who wish to farm with a renewable source of power.
-They are also sometimes used during horse logging, a forestry management practice to remove logs from dense woodland where there is insufficient space for mechanized vehicles or for other conservation considerations.
-Crossbred draft horses also played a significant role in the development of a number of warmblood breeds, popular today in international FEI competition up to the Olympic Equestrian level.
+Today, draft horses can be seen in horse shows, pulling competitions, heavy horse trials, parades pulling large wagons, pulling tourist carriages, and they are still seen on some smaller farms in the US and Europe.
+They are still used by agrarian groups such as the Amish and Mennonites.
+Draft horses are used for logging in dense woodland where there is insufficient space for mechanized vehicles or for other conservation considerations.

+Draft horse breeds have played a significant role in the development of many warmblood breeds, popular today in advanced level equine sports.

 Small areas still exist where draft horses are widely used as transportation due to legislation preventing automotive traffic, such as on Mackinac Island in the United States.

 Care

-Feeding, caring for and shoeing a one-ton draft horse is costly.
+Management of a large draft horse can be costly, including feed, shoeing, and veterinary care.
 Although many draft horses can work without a need for shoes, if they are required, farriers may charge twice the price to shoe a draft horse as a light riding horse because of the extra labor and specialized equipment required.
 Historically, draft horses were shod with horseshoes that were significantly wider and heavier than those for other types of horses, custom-made, often with caulkins.

-The draft horse's metabolism is a bit slower than riding horse breeds, more akin to that of ponies, requiring less feed per pound of body weight.
+The draft horse's metabolism is a bit slower than lighter horse breeds, more akin to that of ponies, requiring less feed per pound of body weight.
 This is possibly due to their calmer nature.
-Nonetheless, because of their sheer size, most require a significant amount of fodder per day.
+Nonetheless, because of their sheer size, most require a significant amount of feed per day.
 Generally a supplement to balance nutrients is preferred over a large quantity of grain.
 They consume hay or other forage from 1.5% to 3% of their body weight per day, depending on work level.
 They also can drink up to 25 gal of water a day.
 Overfeeding can lead to obesity, and risk of laminitis can be a concern.